Delhi Police arrests ‘Rajasthan don’ Anuradha | Law-Order

 - India

-A day after wanted gangster Kala Jathedi was held from Uttar Pradesh, the Delhi Police's Special Cell on Saturday said it has arrested the infamous woman don of Rajasthan.
+Delhi Police's Special Cell on Saturday said it has arrested a 'woman don' of Rajasthan, identified as Anuradha, a day after wanted gangster Kala Jathedi was held from Uttar Pradesh.

-The woman, identified as Anuradha, is involved in several cases, including that of extortion, kidnapping, and murder in Rajasthan.
+Anuradha has been involved in several cases, including that of extortion, kidnapping and murder in Rajasthan.
 She was also carrying a reward of Rs 10,000 on her arrest by the Rajasthan police, officials said.

 Deputy Commissioner of Police (Special Cell-Counter Intelligence) Manishi Chandra said Anuradha was an associate of gangster Anandpal Singh, who was killed in a police encounter in 2017 in Rajasthan's Churu district.